pkerspe/ESP-StepperMotor-Server/README.md

 Commands with parameters must be invoked following this schema:
 `<commandname or shortcut name>=<primary parameter>&<optional additional parameter name>:<optional additional parameter value>`
 An example for a command with multiple parameters is the `moveto` command.
 The shortcut for this command is `mt`.
-The command supports three parameters: the id of the stepper to move (primary parameter), the amount/value for the movement (v parameter) and the unit (u parameter) for the movement (mm, steps or revolutions).
+The command supports six parameters: the id of the stepper to move (primary parameter), the amount/value for the movement (v parameter), the unit (u parameter) for the movement (mm, steps or revolutions), the speed (s parameter) in steps per second, the acceleration (a parameter) in steps per second per second and the deceleration (d parameter) in steps per second per second.
 Example:
-If you want to move the configured stepper motor with the id 0 by 10 revolutions the command looks as follows:
+If you want to move the configured stepper motor with the id 0 by 10 revolutions with a speed of 100 steps per second the command looks as follows:
-`mt=0&v=10&u=revs`
+`mt=0&v:10&u:revs&s:100`

 ### Further documentation
 for further details have a look at